National Bank Financial Analysts Cut Earnings Estimates for Algonquin Power & Utilities Corp. (NYSE:AQN)

 Algonquin Power & Utilities Corp.
-(NYSE:AQN) – Investment analysts at National Bank Financial decreased their Q3 2021 earnings per share (EPS) estimates for Algonquin Power & Utilities in a research report issued on Tuesday, November 9th.
-National Bank Financial analyst R. Merer now anticipates that the utilities provider will post earnings per share of $0.16 for the quarter, down from their prior forecast of $0.19.
-National Bank Financial also issued estimates for Algonquin Power & Utilities’ Q4 2021 earnings at $0.22 EPS, FY2021 earnings at $0.74 EPS and FY2022 earnings at $0.74 EPS.
+(NYSE:AQN) – National Bank Financial decreased their FY2021 earnings per share estimates for Algonquin Power & Utilities in a report released on Sunday, November 14th.
+National Bank Financial analyst R. Merer now expects that the utilities provider will post earnings of $0.71 per share for the year, down from their previous estimate of $0.74.

-Algonquin Power & Utilities (NYSE:AQN) last announced its quarterly earnings data on Thursday, November 11th.
-The utilities provider reported $0.15 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.16 by ($0.01).
-Algonquin Power & Utilities had a net margin of 33.35% and a return on equity of 7.59%.
-During the same quarter in the prior year, the firm earned $0.15 earnings per share.
+Algonquin Power & Utilities (NYSE:AQN) last announced its quarterly earnings results on Thursday, November 11th.
+The utilities provider reported $0.15 EPS for the quarter, hitting analysts’ consensus estimates of $0.15.
+Algonquin Power & Utilities had a net margin of 27.18% and a return on equity of 7.47%.
+During the same quarter in the previous year, the business earned $0.15 earnings per share.

-Institutional investors have recently added to or reduced their stakes in the company.
-AGF Investments LLC lifted its stake in shares of Algonquin Power & Utilities by 33.3% during the 3rd quarter.
-AGF Investments LLC now owns 3,092 shares of the utilities provider’s stock valued at $45,000 after buying an additional 773 shares in the last quarter.
-Franklin Resources Inc. grew its holdings in shares of Algonquin Power & Utilities by 1.0% during the 2nd quarter.
-Franklin Resources Inc. now owns 102,159 shares of the utilities provider’s stock valued at $1,522,000 after purchasing an additional 984 shares during the last quarter.
-Advisory Services Network LLC grew its holdings in shares of Algonquin Power & Utilities by 1.2% during the 1st quarter.
-Advisory Services Network LLC now owns 88,202 shares of the utilities provider’s stock valued at $1,397,000 after purchasing an additional 1,032 shares during the last quarter.
-Fifth Third Bancorp grew its holdings in shares of Algonquin Power & Utilities by 93.2% during the 3rd quarter.
-Fifth Third Bancorp now owns 2,285 shares of the utilities provider’s stock valued at $33,000 after purchasing an additional 1,102 shares during the last quarter.
-Finally, Tompkins Financial Corp grew its holdings in shares of Algonquin Power & Utilities by 42.4% during the 1st quarter.
-Tompkins Financial Corp now owns 4,700 shares of the utilities provider’s stock valued at $74,000 after purchasing an additional 1,400 shares during the last quarter.
-41.99% of the stock is owned by hedge funds and other institutional investors.
+The business also recently declared a quarterly dividend, which will be paid on Friday, January 14th.
+Investors of record on Friday, December 31st will be issued a $0.342 dividend.
+The ex-dividend date of this dividend is Thursday, December 30th.
+This represents a $1.37 dividend on an annualized basis and a dividend yield of 9.70%.
+This is a positive change from Algonquin Power & Utilities’s previous quarterly dividend of $0.17.
+Algonquin Power & Utilities’s dividend payout ratio (DPR) is currently 70.10%.

-The company also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Shareholders of record on Thursday, September 30th were given a $0.1706 dividend.
-This represents a $0.68 dividend on an annualized basis and a yield of 4.81%.
-The ex-dividend date was Wednesday, September 29th.
-Algonquin Power & Utilities’s payout ratio is 61.26%.
+Several institutional investors have recently modified their holdings of the stock.
+AGF Investments LLC increased its holdings in shares of Algonquin Power & Utilities by 33.3% in the third quarter.
+AGF Investments LLC now owns 3,092 shares of the utilities provider’s stock valued at $45,000 after purchasing an additional 773 shares in the last quarter.
+Franklin Resources Inc. grew its holdings in Algonquin Power & Utilities by 1.0% during the 2nd quarter.
+Franklin Resources Inc. now owns 102,159 shares of the utilities provider’s stock worth $1,522,000 after acquiring an additional 984 shares during the period.
+Advisory Services Network LLC grew its holdings in Algonquin Power & Utilities by 1.2% during the 1st quarter.
+Advisory Services Network LLC now owns 88,202 shares of the utilities provider’s stock worth $1,397,000 after acquiring an additional 1,032 shares during the period.
+Fifth Third Bancorp grew its holdings in Algonquin Power & Utilities by 93.2% during the 3rd quarter.
+Fifth Third Bancorp now owns 2,285 shares of the utilities provider’s stock worth $33,000 after acquiring an additional 1,102 shares during the period.
+Finally, Tompkins Financial Corp grew its holdings in Algonquin Power & Utilities by 42.4% during the 1st quarter.
+Tompkins Financial Corp now owns 4,700 shares of the utilities provider’s stock worth $74,000 after acquiring an additional 1,400 shares during the period.
+41.99% of the stock is owned by institutional investors and hedge funds.

 About Algonquin Power & Utilities